aljidy/exampleRepo/README.md

 # The best repo there ever was
-Little demo to show off how git works
+Little demo to show off how git works.

+Git is a great tool!